mauroservienti/milestone.github.io/_posts/2019-03-06-viewmodel-composition-show-me-the-code.md

   * *Sales* owns price.
   * *Warehouse* owns availability.
   * *Shipping* owns shipping options.
-* Whenever a Product is requested each services needs to participate in the request handling and augment the returned product, the ViewModel, with its data.
+* Whenever a Product is requested, each service needs to participate in the request handling and augment the returned product, the ViewModel, with its data.

 If each service needs to be able to participate in the request handling process we could start by designing something like: